lewiswatson55/Understanding_Neural_Networks_with_Iris_Dataset/intro_to_nn.md

 df = pd.read_csv('iris.csv', names=['sepal_length', 'sepal_width', 'petal_length', 'petal_width', 'species'])
 # extract the last column as the labels
 labels = df.pop('species')
+# df.pop('Id') # Uncomment this line if you downloaded the iris dataset directly from kaggle
 ```

-Okay to first we are using pandas to read the csv dataset and we are also telling it the name of the columns.
+Okay first we are using pandas to read the csv dataset and we are also telling it the name of the columns.
 Then we use the pop method to extract the species column into its own dataframe.

+Optionally, we might need to remove the 'Id' column if the dataset was downloaded directly from kaggle or somewhere else - we want to ensure our dataframe (df in example code is) containing our inputs and nothing else.

 Before we move on lets quickly discuss one-hot encoding.